The Event: Reviews

 The Event was one of four new series screened at San Diego Comic-Con in July 2010, with The Hollywood Reporter saying the crowd response suggested "NBC's fall drama The Event came up a big winner."

 Reviews of the pilot episode were generally favorable, scoring 67 out of 100 on Metacritic, and invoking many comparisons to 24 (Evan Katz's other produced show) and Lost (another science fiction show), each of which had ended its run the preceding spring of 2010.
 Mary McNamara of the Los Angeles Times called it "as big, brash and promising as Heroes was a few years back".
 Varietys Brian Lowry called it "an enticing start".
 Linda Stasi of the New York Post stated that "if 24, Lost, and The 4400 had a baby, it would be The Event".
+Author Stephen King ranked The Event the fourth-best television series of 2010, calling it a "clever, suspenseful drama" and describing it as "24 crossbred with Lost".

 Some more cautious commentators said the show had promise but could not go on tantalizing the audience with a proliferation of mysteries.
 "The effort required to follow the story", said Barry Garron of The Hollywood Reporter, "goes well beyond what most viewers might be willing to give."
 Ken Tucker of Entertainment Weekly called the pilot "an irritating tease" and hoped the second episode would answer some of the questions the pilot asked.